cisco/cisco-network-puppet-module/README.md

 paths originated within a confederation.
 Valid values are 'true', 'false', and 'default'

+##### `bestpath_med_missing_as_worst`
+Enable/Disable assigns the value of infinity to received routes that do not carry the MED attribute, making these routes the least desirable.
+Valid values are 'true', 'false', and 'default'.

 ##### `bestpath_med_non_deterministic`
 Enable/Disable deterministic selection of the best MED path from among the paths from the same autonomous system.
 Valid values are 'true', 'false',